 How you end a business letter is important.
 It’s your last chance to make a good first impression on your reader.
 Choose the wrong closing, and you might damage the goodwill you have built up in the rest of your communication.

+What’s the best way to end a letter or email message?
 Your closing needs to leave the reader with positive feelings about you and the letter you have written.

 In closing your letter, it is important to use an appropriately respectful and professional word or phrase.

 Most formal letter closing options are reserved, but note that there are degrees of warmth and familiarity among the options.
 Your relationship with the person to whom you’re writing will shape which closing you choose: